 How Much Does An Uncontested Divorce Cost in Arizona?

 Divorces do not have to go to trial if certain conditions are met.
 If the divorcing spouses agree on the material terms of the separation, or if one spouse does not participate in contesting the divorce, then the case does not have to go to trial.
-As a result, costs will be considerably less.
+As a result, the costs will be considerably less.

 The divorcing couple can go to the court and file a Petition for Dissolution of Marriage.
 The court, depending on the county, will charge between $300 and $400 in filing fees.
 This makes the average court cost of an uncontested divorce in Arizona about $620.
-This does not include lawyer or attorney fees.
+This does not include Arizona divorce attorney fees.
 If the two parties amicably divorce at this point, then only court fees will have to be paid assuming the parties are sophisticated enough to paper their own divorce.

-If the divorcing couple needs legal assistance, for example a divorce attorney in Scottsdale, legal fees at an hourly rate will have to be paid in addition to court fees.
+If the divorcing couple needs legal assistance, for example, a divorce attorney in Scottsdale, legal fees at an hourly rate will have to be paid in addition to court fees.
 Some couples prefer to hire a mediator and legal counsel.
 Mediators typically charge similar rates to attorneys.
 Overall, the fees of an uncontested divorce are far less in comparison to contested litigation.

 If you are planning for a divorce, it’s best to talk to your spouse and amicably separate.
 Otherwise, you will have to be willing to pay a lot more for the lawyers to fight it out.

 *This information is not intended to be legal advice.
 You can contact Canterbury Law Group today to learn more about your unique situation.
+You can also check frequently asked divorce law questions at Romano Law.

 Learn more about Uncontested Divorce In Arizona

 On average collaborative divorce in Arizona costs about $7,500.
 Arizona collaborative divorce costs ranged from $5,000 to $10,000 according to Equitable Mediation.
 However, Canterbury Law Group has navigated many collaborations for less than $10,000 in legal fees per spouse.
 This is a far cry from the tens of thousands of dollars that other couples inevitably can spend in a contested litigation in a court of law.
+Collaborative divorce is one of the peaceful divorce options, also known as amicable divorce.

 Need an Affordable Divorce lawyer in Scottsdale?